NaomiMwihaki/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that display contents of a current directory including all hidden ones in the long format
+A script that display contents of a current directory, with user and group IDs displayed numerically and hidden files